Noman-Hamza/Noman-Hamza/README.md

 <h1 align="center">Hi, I'm Din Mohammad Noman 👋</h1> <p align="center"> <i>Aspiring Full Stack Developer | MERN Enthusiast</i> </p>
 👨‍💻 About Me

-I'm Din Mohammad Noman, a driven learner in full-stack development with a focus on the MERN stack (MongoDB, Express.js, React, Node.js).
-I bring six months of hands-on experience working offline with WordPress, using Elementor, Themify, and WooCommerce to create dynamic and customized websites.
-My journey in web development inspired me to expand my skill set and take on full-stack projects, bridging both frontend and backend.
+I'm on a journey to become a full-stack developer, focusing on the MERN stack.
+With a strong foundation in JavaScript and web development, I'm passionate about building powerful, scalable web applications.
+I'm also experienced in WordPress, having worked offline for six months, where I got hands-on experience with Elementor, Themify, and WooCommerce.
+Through these experiences, I discovered my drive to develop fully customized, dynamic websites.

 🛠️ Skills